untwisted/untwisted/BOOK.md

 ~~~

 Whose argment carried is a ZeroDivisionError instance. it is possible to define a handle to deal
-with the exception that occured like it would be done using 'handle_exception' decorator.
+with the exception that occured like it would be done using handle_exception decorator.

 ~~~python
 >>> def on_zero_division_error(dispatcher, excpt):